 - Be prepared for all weather with hats, boots, sunscreen, bottled water, etc.

 - Pick your fruit ripe, leaving the stems on until ready to eat or process.
 This keeps them fresh longer.
-You may sample one or two, but please wait to pay for your berries before eating them.
+Please do not eat any berries in the fields for health and safety reasons.

 Before eating any fruit, it should be rinsed under cold water and pat dry with a towel.